 The second group, the apostles of Christ, are those outside of the twelve, and this evidence comes from one verse in Acts (Barnabas in 14:4) and Paul’s passing references in his writings.
 He seemed to assume a very broad definition, including himself and many others.
 So let’s not build up a thick wall between them and the next possible class.

 Some interpreters see a third class, the apostles of the churches or church apostles.
 They were commissioned by the churches or by Paul, for example.
 They represent the nontechnical use of apostle: representatives or messengers or delegates.
 Examples of this kind of apostle are Titus, Epaphroditus, and Timothy.
 They may be considered emissaries or “sent ones,” so they may not be apostles in a formal sense.

 In other words, the title apostle is far larger than just the twelve, in Paul’s letters.
 (Click on the above link for the evidence.)
-Therefore Andronicus and Junia, most likely a married couple, could be part of the larger apostolic community and in fact were among this circle.
+Therefore Andronicus and Junia could be part of the larger apostolic community and in fact were among this circle.
 Since they were part of this community, the community knew them well and considered them outstanding.
 Inclusive.

 REPLY TO AN OBJECTION

 Junia appears in a descriptive passage.
-In contrast, prescriptive passages, e.g. 1 Timothy 2:11-15 and 1 Corinthians 14:34-36, are prescriptive.
+In contrast, certain passages, e.g. 1 Timothy 2:11-15 and 1 Corinthians 14:34-36, are prescriptive.
 They issue commands–timeless imperatives.
 Prescriptive passages always trump the descriptive ones.